vincentvbh/NTTs_with_Armv7-M_Armv7E-M_Armv8-A/README.md

 - `code/Armv7-M/cortex-m3` constains the implementations of Saber on Cortex-M3.
 This corresponds to the following sections in the thesis:
     - Section 8.5 **Cortex-M3:Saber**
     - Section 9.2 **Cortex-M3 Results**
-- The implementations of Dilithium, Kyber, and Saber on Cortex-A72 will be added to the folder `./code/Armv8-A/cortex-a72`.
+- `code/Armv8-A/cortex-a72` contains the implementations of Dilithium, Kyber, and Saber on Cortex-A72.
 This corresponds to the following sections in the thesis:
     - Section 8.6 **Cortex-A72:Dilithium, Kyber, and Saber**
     - Section 9.3 **Cortex-A72 Results**